Stafford man charged with following women in three separate incidents

 There was a report of a “suspicious person” and when police arrived a woman said she was “walking in the area” when a man followed her inside a business.
 She recognized him from a “previous encounter in April,” police said, and called authorities.

-Officials said there may be more victims so the case remains under investigation.
+Officials said there may be more victims, so the case remains under investigation.